 There are few more painful experiences than standing by and feeling helpless as they struggle with cocaine misuse.
 Fortunately, however, you are anything but helpless.
 Consider the following steps you might take to help your friend or family member:

-- Research the treatment options available at The Manor Clinic.
+- Research the cocaine addiction treatment options available at The Manor Clinic.

 - Learn about cocaine and cocaine use disorder.
 Develop your ability to recognise the signs and symptoms of cocaine use and seek out help from knowledgeable professionals about how to help them with this disorder.